sodaviz/soda/docs/source/classes/BedAnnotation.rst

 .. container:: content

-  A BED3 field that describes the ending position of the record.
-This is chromEnd in the BED spec, but it's end here to fit in better with the rest of SODA.
+  The end position of the annotation in semantic coordinates (generally a position on a chromosome in base pairs).

 id
 **